 Everyone is talking about Artificial Intelligence (AI), but how correctly can it be used in logistics to reinvent the backend, as well as the operations and activities affecting the customers and the customer experience?

 Logistics is still extremely old-fashioned.
 Little has changed during the last few decades.
 Processes are manual and inefficient, and improvements haven’t been happening at the same pace as in other industries.
-When the industry adopts AI, a lot will change: processes can be more efficient as companies will be able to remove a lot of manual work that will consequently result in better quality of work as well as the speedier execution of processes.
+When the industry adopts AI, a lot will change: processes can be more efficient as companies will be able to remove a lot of manual work, which will consequently result in better quality of work as well as the speedier execution of processes.
 When customers live in an ‘I want it now’ world, these improvements can be extremely meaningful.

 To utilize AI, collecting, aggregating, and harmonizing accurate data (from many different sources – from legacy systems, cloud-based applications, and IoT devices and sensors) will be vital so that it can be processed for realizing trends and insights.
 The data works as the fuel for AI: the more information you have available, the better, the smarter you can use AI.